The Intellectual Property Review: Germany

 Forms of intellectual property protection

 Trademarks can be registered with the German Patent and Trademark Office (GPTO) as a national trademark or with the European Union Intellectual Property Office (EUIPO) as an EU trademark.
 In addition, there is the possibility of obtaining trademark protection for Germany via international registrations designating Germany.
-While a national trademark (and an international registration designating Germany) has effect only for Germany, the EU trademark has a unitary effect in the EU.
+Although a national trademark (and an international registration designating Germany) has effect only for Germany, the EU trademark has a unitary effect in the EU.

-Irrespective of the difference in the geographical scope and the fact that national law allows non-registered trademarks, the legal situation is rather similar, as trademark law is strongly harmonised in the EU.
-Nevertheless, there are further differences in details so it is worth considering whether a German registered or non-registered trademark with its geographical limitations is the better choice.
+Irrespective of the difference in the geographical scope and the fact that national law allows non-registered trademarks, the legal situation is similar, as trademark law is strongly harmonised in the EU.
+Nevertheless, there are further differences in details, so it is worth considering whether a German registered or non-registered trademark with its geographical limitations is the better choice.

-Designs can be protected under the German Design Act, which was formerly known as Geschmacksmuster, but was renamed in 2014 to provide a more understandable name, although the scope of protection was not changed.
+Designs can be protected under the German Design Act, which was formerly known as Geschmacksmuster but was renamed in 2014 to provide a more understandable name, although the scope of protection was not changed.

-Similar to trademark law, designs can be registered in Germany with the GPTO as a national design or with the EUIPO as a European design, so that considerations similar to the trademark law apply.
+Similar to trademark law, designs can be registered in Germany with the GPTO as a national design or with the EUIPO as a European design, so considerations similar to the trademark law apply.
 In addition, there is also the possibility to obtain design protection for Germany via international registrations designating Germany.

-iv Utility patents and Supplementary Protection Certificates
+iv Utility patents and supplementary protection certificates

-Patents are registered and fully proven rights for any inventions in all fields of technology, provided that they are new, involve an inventive step and are susceptible of industrial application (Section 1, German Patent Act, Article 52(1), European Patent Convention (EPC)).
+Patents are registered and fully proven rights for any inventions in all fields of technology, provided that they are new, involve an inventive step and are susceptible to industrial application (Section 1, German Patent Act, Article 52(1), European Patent Convention (EPC)).
 They are registered with the GPTO or with the European Patent Office (EPO).
 As for the scope of protection, see below.

-A peculiarity for pharmaceuticals is the possibility to extend the term of protection by a Supplementary Protection Certificate at the end of the patent's lifetime for a period of another five years.
+A peculiarity for pharmaceuticals is the possibility to extend the term of protection by a supplementary protection certificate at the end of the patent's lifetime for a period of another five years.
 This compensates for a delayed market entry of the patented product owing to time-consuming approval procedures for obtaining the necessary marketing authorisations.

 v Utility models